kamalasaurus/bergelsonlab.org/_posts/2025-09-15-Welcome-Michael.md

 We’re excited to welcome **Michael** to the lab as a new postdoc!
 He brings expertise in single-cell genomics, coexpression networks, and cross-species data integration.

-Michael earned his B.A. in Biology from Rice University and his Ph.D. from Cold Spring Harbor Laboratory, where he conceived and published methods to improve the integration of cross-species single-cell sequencing datasets.
+Michael earned his B.A. in Biology from Rice University and his Ph.D. from Cold Spring Harbor Laboratory, where he focused on how gene modules are co-opted by cell types to drive the emergence of new phenotypes across species, and how we can identify this co-option with computational analysis of bulk and single-cell RNA-seq data.
-His work identified key genes driving molecular phenotypes and led to highly successful collaborations resulting in publications in Nature and Science.

-At lab, Michael will focus on understanding the resistance response of <em>Arabidopsis thaliana</em> to pathogens using single-cell data and in-house resources.
+At lab, Michael will focus on exploring NLR interactions using coexpression networks and single-cell data and investigate NLR module evolution across plant species.
 Welcome aboard!